A person holding a sad face sign over their crotch area.

 • Don’t rely solely on castor oil massage to treat Peyronie’s disease.
 It should be used alongside medical treatment.

-• Speak with your urologist before trying castor oil massage to ensure it won’t interfere with other therapies.
+• Before trying castor oil massage, please speak with your urologist to ensure it won’t interfere with other therapies.

 Potential Risks and Side Effects

 Castor oil is generally considered safe for topical use in most individuals.
-However, it’s important to be aware of potential side effects:
+However, it’s essential to be aware of potential side effects:

 • Skin irritation: Some people may experience mild skin irritation or allergic reactions.